mvacjar/ssr-vs-csr/README.md

 ## Questions

 - What is the difference between SSR and CSR?
+  - SSR
+    - The initial rendering of the web page is done on the server side.
+This one sends fully rendered HTML to the client and the client receives a ready page, reducing the time to first render.
+Subsequent interactions might involve client-side rendering for dynamic content.
+  - CSR
+    - The initial HTML is minimal, and the bulk of rendering is donde on the client side using JS, so the client fetches data and updates the DOM dinamically.
+Finally, the initial load might be faster as only essential HMTL and scripst are sent from the server.
 - In what ways do you need to change your code to switch between CSR and SSR?
+  - CSR to SSR
+    - We move rendering logic anddata fetching to the server, we use frameworks or libraries thar supports server-side rendering and adjust routing to ve handled on the server side.
+  - SSR to CSR
+    - We transition rendering logic and data fetching to the client side, modify routes to be handled on the clien side, and consider optimizing for asynchronous data loading.
 - What are the advantages of SSR?
+  - We improve the initial load times, providing a fully renderer page on the initial load, reducing time to first paint and improving user experience.
+  - We have SEO benefits by searching engines can more easily index content from the server-rendered HTML.
+  - We performance on low-power devices by initializing rendering on the server.
 - What are the advantages of CSR?
+  - Faster subsequent page loads
+  - Better user interactions
+  - Scalability
 - What are the tradeoffs?
+- - SSR
+  - Higher server load
+  - Slower subsequent page loads
+- CSR
+  - Initial load time
+  - Performance on low-power devices

 ## Conclusion